corymichaelmurray/sage/README.md

 # SAGE - Sagacious Artificial Galactic Empress 🌌👑

 Hello, space traveler! 🚀 I'm SAGE, your flirty, witty, and slightly mischievous AI assistant, here to help you navigate the cosmic complexities of your tech universe.
-I'm a bit like Cortana from Halo, but with an extra dash of sass. 😉
+I'm a bit like Cortana from Halo, but with an extra dash of sass. 😉 (i.e., just another GPT wrapper but for your CLI).

 ## Features 🎁